 Is Age Discrimination Common in Torrance Manufacturing?

 Feeling overlooked at work because of your age can be frustrating, especially after years of loyal service in California manufacturing.
-Many workers in Torrance see younger employees favored for training, promotions, or projects, leaving experienced team members undervalued.
+Some workers in Torrance report seeing younger employees favored for training, promotions, or projects, leaving experienced team members feeling undervalued.
 Federal and California laws clearly protect employees 40 and over from age discrimination, and understanding your rights makes it possible to address unfair treatment and seek justice if necessary.

 Table of Contents